B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 • erasable felt-tip pen

-Divide the class into teams of 3.
+Divide the class into teams of three students.

 Distribute the envelopes.

-A student picks an index card from the envelope and reads the card to the other members and places it on the desk.
+A student picks an index card from the envelope and reads the card to the other team members and places it on the desk.

 Each student has a few minutes to write their answer and rationale on the whiteboard.